Michael Angarano: Personal life

 From 2005 to early 2009, Angarano was in a relationship with American actress Kristen Stewart.
 He then dated English actress Juno Temple from 2013 to 2016.

 In September 2019, he confirmed his relationship with American actress Maya Erskine.
 On November 2, 2020, the couple revealed that they were engaged and expecting a child.
-Their son, Leon Frederick, was born in 2021.
+Their son was born in 2021.
+The duo were married by early 2024.
+As of April 2024, the couple is expecting their second child, a girl.